MaestSi/CharONT2/README.md

 ## Pipeline testing

 A test fastq dataset obtained with [DeepSimulator](https://github.com/liyu95/DeepSimulator) is provided.
 The datasets contains 1,000 reads simulating a heterozygous short tandem repeat expansion in DMPK gene.
-For full pipeline testing, set the following parsmeters:
+For full pipeline testing, set the following parameters:

 ```
 --primerSeqOne="GCTCCGCAGGGGGGGCGGGTCTGGCCGGGAGGAGGGGCGGGGAACGGGCTAGAAAGTTTGCAGCAACTTTTCTCGAGCTTGCGTCCCAGGAGCGGATGCGC"